Calisthenics For Beginners: What It Is & How To Start

 You can’t build muscle

-According to Harvard Health, research has found bodyweight exercise helps build muscular strength and endurance, independent of an external load.
-A small 2016 study also confirmed contracting muscle through a full range of motion with no external load increases muscle size similar to high load training.
+Harvard Health has highlighted that there is a body of research to support the idea that bodyweight exercise helps build strength and endurance, independent of an external load.
+A small 2016 study also confirmed contracting muscle through a full range of motion with no external load increases muscle size, similar to high-load training!

-Another small 2017 study published in the Journal of Exercise & Fitness investigated the effect of push-up training compared to low-load bench press in two groups of subjects who performed them twice per week over eight weeks.
-The resultsfound both exercises induced significant increases in muscle thickness, with no significant difference between both groups.
+Another small 2017 study published in the Journal of Exercise & Fitness investigated the effect of push-up training compared to low-load bench press, with participants in the two groups performing the movements twice a week over eight weeks.
+The results found both exercises induced significant increases in muscle thickness, with no significant differences between the two.

 It’s not for women

-As explained in an article from Princeton University, the average man tends to be considerably stronger than the average woman, especially when it comes to upper body strength.
-This is largely due to differences in body composition, but because many calisthenics exercises like pull-ups or advanced push-up variations require significant upper-body strength, there’s a common belief it’s more of a men’s training style.
+As explained in an article from Princeton University, the average man typically has greater upper-body strength than the average woman, largely due to differences in body composition.
+This has led to the belief that calisthenics, which includes exercises like pull-ups or advanced push-up variations that demand significant upper-body strength, are better suited to men.
 Is this a myth?
 Absolutely!

 Calisthenics For Beginners: What It Is & How To Start - Picture Panel 4 - Desktop